scholarslab/digitalpedagogy-draft/praxis.md

 ### “Bibliocircuitry and the Design of the Alien Everday”

-* What is it? -
-* Why is it useful?
-How does it exemplify digital pedagogy? -
-* How to integrate it into a course? -
+An article detailing student exploration of the concept of *reflective design* by investigating the book as interface.
+The projects perfectly highlight the way .
+They also emphasize that *digital* often involves considerations regarding hardware and physical/tactile design.Teachers might a particular object or set of objects and ask students to figure out ways to alter or enhance their interface.

 ### “Doing Feminist Theory with Digital Video”

-* What is it? -
+* What is it?

+An article that reflects on how.

 * Why is it useful?
-How does it exemplify digital pedagogy? -
+How does it exemplify digital pedagogy?

+This resource is useful because it details how specific theoretical considerations (e.g. Feminism) shape and can by shaped by praxis applications.
+An important consideration for praxis is.

-* How to integrate it into a course? -
+* How to integrate it into a course?

 ### “Extraordinary Materials”